📚 Part of: BMET Resource Hub › Specs & Selection

 Are IBP transducer connectors interchangeable?

-What is the typical signal sensitivity?
+What is the standard signal sensitivity?

-Standard sensitivity is 5 µV/V/mmHg per ANSI/AAMI BP22.
-At 5V excitation and 100 mmHg, the transducer outputs 2.5 mV.
-The monitor's amplifier converts this to a calibrated pressure display.
+Under ANSI/AAMI BP22 the industry-standard transducer sensitivity is 5 µV/V/mmHg.
+At 5 V excitation and 100 mmHg, a standard transducer outputs about 2.5 mV, which the monitor's amplifier converts to a calibrated pressure display.

 How do I test an IBP cable?

-Direct cable vs adapter cable?
+Direct cable vs adapter cable — which should I use?

 Why does IBP drift after zeroing?